Balete Drive

-Balete Drive is an undivided two-lane street and main thoroughfare of New Manila, Quezon City, Philippines.
-The road is a major route of jeepneys and cabs, serving the New Manila area, connecting Eulogio Rodriguez Sr. Avenue and Nicanor Domingo Street in Quezon City.
+Balete Drive is an undivided two-lane street and the main thoroughfare of New Manila, Quezon City, Philippines.
+The road is a major route for jeepneys and cabs, serving the New Manila area and connecting Eulogio Rodriguez Sr. Avenue and Nicanor Domingo Street in Quezon City.

-The road is noted for a number of balete trees that previously lined it, and urban legends of a white lady ghost.
+The road is noted for the balete trees that previously lined it and urban legends of a ghost of a lady in white.

 Route description

 Balete Drive connects the long span between Eulogio Rodriguez Sr. Avenue and Nicanor Domingo Street in New Manila, Quezon City.
-The Balete Drive corner at E. Rodriguez is a bustling business area mushroomed with fast foods and other establishments.
+The Balete Drive corner at E. Rodriguez is a bustling business area hosting fast food and other establishments.